 Historic Buildings in Imminent Danger of Demolition

 Columbus, like many cities, has a decidedly mixed history with historic preservation.
 It has lost so much, and it continues to lose more with every passing year.
-The Columbus Landmarks Foundation puts out of list every year of Columbus’ most endangered.
-Her is 2019’s list.
+The Columbus Landmarks Foundation puts out of list every year of Columbus’ most endangered historic buildings in imminent danger of demolition.
+Here is 2019’s list.
 Not all of the threatened old buildings in Columbus get attention.
 Here are a few more that are likely to meet the wrecking ball relatively soon.

 Highland and 11th Block